Canadian Literature (journal): Editorial board and academic presence

 Between 1995 and 2003, Eva-Marie Kröller was the editor.
 In addition to producing thirty-four issues, Kröller raised the journal's reputation worldwide by establishing an international editorial board made up of Canadian and international scholars.
 She refined the peer-review process for article submissions: currently, articles are assessed by two expert readers who are at arm's length from the author, whose name they do not know.
 In turn, their names are not revealed to the author (double-blind peer review).
 During Kröller's editorship, Canadian Literature fortified its commitment to Canadian francophone writers by appointing its first Associate Editor specifically for francophone writing, Michel Rocheleau.
 Under Associate Editor Réjean Beaudoin's guidance, Canadian Literature published several special issues featuring a majority of French content, such as "Littérature Francophone hors-Québec / Francophone Writing Outside Quebec."

+As of 2025, the journal is edited by Mary Chapman (University of British Columbia), supported by associate editors Glenn Deer, Danielle Wong (both University of British Columbia), and Sophie McCall (Simon Fraser University).
+The journal also maintains an Associate Editor for Book Reviews, Nicholas Bradley (University of Victoria), and an Assistant Editor for Poetry, Phinder Dulai, and a Managing Editor, Brianne Colon.
+The international editorial board continues to reflect the journal's global reach, drawing scholars from institutions across Canada, the United States, the United Kingdom, Europe, and Asia.

 Design changes and resources

 In 1995, the journal underwent major design changes: it moved from plain beige covers to coloured, changed to a narrower trim, and added more pages to each issue in order to accommodate an expanded focus on themes such as postcolonialism, poetics, cultural history, and multiculturalism.
 The journal also continued publishing original poems by Canadian writers.

 In 2003, Laurie Ricou, an ecocritic and specialist in the literature of the Pacific Northwest who had been either an associate or acting editor of Canadian Literature since 1983, became the journal's editor.
-In addition to publishing a range of special issues, Ricou oversaw the relaunch of Canadian Literature's website and the creation of the CanLit Poets resource.
+In addition to publishing a range of special issues, Ricou oversaw the relaunch of Canadian Literatures website and the creation of the CanLit Poets resource.
 Ricou's term ended in 2007.

+Beginning with issue 248 in Fall 2022, the journal introduced a bold redesign, replacing the earlier coloured covers with solid-cover backgrounds and the modern lowercase wordmark, signaling a more contemporary visual identity.
+With issue 254 in Winter 2023, the covers evolved further, incorporating gradient backgrounds that blend several colors, while retaining the distinctive large issue-number typographic treatment introduced in the 2022 redesign.